DanFNKD/PrimeTech/README.md

 ```
 13. In the terminal, type in `pip3 install gunicorn==23.0.0`
 14. In the terminal, run `pip freeze > requirements.txt`
-15. Create a Procfile
-16. In the Procfile, type in `web: gunicorn primetech.wsgi --log-file -`
+15. Create a Procfile in the root directory and add `web: gunicorn primetech.wsgi --log-file -`
-17. In the terminal, type in `heroku config:set DISABLE_COLLECTSTATIC=1`
+16. In the terminal, type in `heroku config:set DISABLE_COLLECTSTATIC=1`
-18. Add the Heroku app URL to 'allowed hosts' in settings.py
-19. Commit and push
+17. Commit and push your changes to GitHub.
-20. Create a secret key and add to CONFIG VARS in heroku
+18. On Heroku, go to the Deploy tab, connect to GitHub and deploy from the main branch.
+19. Click "View App" to launch the deployed site.

 ## Prerequisites

-- A Cloudinary account will be needed, create one for free at https://cloudinary.com.
+- A **Cloudinary** account will be needed to store and serve media files (e.g. product images).
+You can create one for free at [https://cloudinary.com](https://cloudinary.com).

-- An account with an email service that can be used to send confirmations and notification to users.
+- An account with an **email service** (such as Gmail or SendGrid) that can be used to send confirmation and notification emails to users.
+This will be needed to configure `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD`.

+- A **Heroku** account is required for cloud deployment.
+You can sign up at [https://heroku.com](https://heroku.com).

+- A **Mailchimp** account (if using newsletter functionality), with an audience/list set up.
+You'll need the API key and Audience ID.

+- A **Stripe** account for handling secure payment processing.
+You’ll need your publishable key, secret key, and optionally a webhook secret.

+- Ensure you have **Python 3**, **Pip**, and **Git** installed locally, or use a cloud IDE like Gitpod.

+- A **PostgreSQL database URL** (you can provision this through Heroku Postgres or an external provider).

 ## Credits